 Also read: 6 Ways You Can Read Books For Free | Free Online Novels

 Annie’s Song falls into the historical romance novels category.

 Annie Trimble is a delicate young lady with an uncommon condition.
-Due to a ear infection she had when she was a child, her hearing has been impaired.
+Due to an ear infection she had when she was a child, she loses her hearing from an early age.
 This leads to her parents thinking she is retarded.
-Hence, she has been unsocialized for most of her life.
+As a consequence, she has been unsocialized for most of her life.

 Trigger warning!
 The book contains on-page rape.
-It’s not descriptive.
-The book is under no circumstances dark.
-But it’s still there.
+It’s not descriptive though and the book is under no circumstances dark.
+But just in case you want to know.

 #4 Savaged by Mia Sheridan

 Romance novel plus a bit of murder mystery.
 That’s what Savaged by Mia Sheridan is.

 Jak/Lucas has lived a strange and uncommon life until he meets wilderness guide Harper Ward.
 Though he starts by being a suspect in a murder case, Harper is drawn to his disheveled look, intelligent eyes, and tall, muscular frame.

 Of course, there is more to Jak than meets the eye.
 He has a sad past.
 The result of twisted human ambitions who do (social) experiments on people.